tracim/tracim/README.md

+# Tracim
 <!-- Add better description here -->

+[Tracim](https://www.algoo.fr/fr/tracim) is a tool designed to help you and your team to a better collaboration.<br>
-[Tracim](https://www.algoo.fr/fr/tracim) is officially supported in Arabic, English, French, German and Portuguese.
+It's officially supported in Arabic, English, French, German and Portuguese.

+Any questions, remarks?
+Reach us on [Tracim Community](https://community.tracim.fr).<br>
-More information on our [website](https://www.algoo.fr/fr/tracim).
+More informations on our [website](https://www.algoo.fr/fr/tracim).
 ## Quick start (using Docker)

 An easy way to start using Tracim is to use the [Docker image](https://hub.docker.com/r/algoo/tracim/).